-After getting a new kitten, it is common to wonder when do Maine Coons start spraying?
+After getting a new kitten, it is common to wonder, when do Maine Coons start spraying?
 After all, no one wants a cat spraying in their home!

 If you are worried about spraying, and you have a Maine Coon, neutering is usually the best way to prevent this undesirable behavior.